 The thing is, “Western Union” is too broad.
 If you search for “Western Union” on Google, my blog is hundreds of pages deep.
 You’ll never see me.
 But when you type “Taiwan Western Union,” which is more likely for people wondering about sending money to/from Taiwan via Western Union, my blog will have a higher ranking, because Google can see that I am writing specifically about what people are searching for.
 This specific entry will be found when people search for “jsphfrtz,” but it will still be low-ranked, because of other factors: chances are, you found my LinkedIn profile first, or possibly my YouTube.

 I just wanted to clear up why some of my writing seems kind of weird.
 When you see me writing anything that doesn’t quite fit grammatically, there’s a good reason: I need to use certain words to make sure people find my blog…and I’m not quite good enough at it to make it look better.
+Perhaps I need to spend some more time reading through articles, like this one here, on the subject to get the hang of it.
 SEO writing is a whole different kind of writing, like AP style or any other style, and I’m still trying not to suck so bad at it.
 Thanks for sticking with me!
 You keep reading: I’ll keep writing.

 - Click to email this to a friend (Opens in new window)